Anirod310/Neural-Network-From-Scratch/REPORT.md

 Without delay, let's get starded !

 ## Step 1 : Basic Neural Network
-In this section, we build and evaluate a simple neural network model.
+In this section, I build and evaluate a simple neural network model.
 This basic model serves as a foundation for further improvments and enhancements that will be discussed in subsequent sections.

 ### A - Model architecture